cyril-pierro/sea-cli/README.md

 If you have any questions or issues, please open an issue on the project's GitHub repository.

-Ezekiel Edward Nettey Oppong - misterezekieledward@gmail.com
+Ezekiel Edward Nettey-Oppong - misterezekieledward@gmail.com
 Per Badasu - peter.badasu10@gmail.com